mtumilowicz/rust-rocket-workshop/README.txt

             * Think carefully before making a type Copy.
 Although doing so makes the type easier to use, it places heavy restrictions on its implementation.
         * Send, Sync
+            * This is mostly true, but Rust’s full thread safety story hinges on two built-in traits, std::marker::Send and std::marker::Sync.
+            * Types that implement Send are safe to pass by value to another thread.
+They can be moved across threads.
+            * Types that implement Sync are safe to pass by non-mut reference to another thread.
+They can be shared across threads.
+            * A struct or enum is Send if its fields are Send, and Sync if its fields are Sync.
+            * Some types are Send, but not Sync.
+This is generally on purpose, as in the case of mpsc::Receiver, where it guarantees that the receiving end of an mpsc channel is used by only one thread at a time.
+            * The few types that are neither Send nor Sync are mostly those that use mutability in a way that isn’t thread-safe.
+For example, consider std::rc::Rc<T>, the type of reference-counting smart pointers.
+              * What would happen if Rc<String> were Sync, allowing threads to share a single Rc via shared references?
+If both threads happen to try to clone the Rc at the same time, as shown in Figure 19-10, we have a data race as both threads increment the shared

+                reference count.
             * Send type can be moved to different thread, Sync type's reference can be moved to different thread.
             * A type being Send means it can be moved across thread boundaries.
 This means there is always exactly one owner even as the thread changes.
             * A type being Sync means it can be shared between threads.
 This means a value can be borrowed from multiple threads.